projectcalico/calico/networking/ipv6.md

        },
    ```

-1. Add the following variable settings to the environment for the `calico-node` container:
+1. Configure IPv6 IP address autodetection and IP pool by adding the following variable settings to the environment for the `calico-node` container:

    | Variable name | Value |
    | ------------- | ----- |